GedOfGont/CodeAbbeyPythonSolutions/README.md

 # CodeAbbeyPythonSolutions
-Solutions of problems on codeabbey
+Solutions of the problems on codeabbey